zeffii/mesh_tiny_cad/README.md

 ### Why on github?

 The issue tracker, use it.

-Let me know if these things are broken in new releases.
+-  Let me know if these things are broken in new releases.
 Why?
 I don't update Blender as often as some so am oblivious to the slow evolution.
-Secondly; the issue tracker. use it.
-If you can make a valid argument for extra functionality and it seems like something I might use or be able to implement for fun, it's going to happen.
-Thirdly, the issue tracker; use it.
-I'm always open to pull requests (just don't expect instant approval of something massive, we can talk..you can use your gift of persuasion and sharp objectivism)
+-  If you can make a valid argument for extra functionality and it seems like something I might use or be able to implement for fun, it's going to happen.
+-  I'm always open to pull requests (just don't expect instant approval of something massive, we can talk..you can use your gift of persuasion and sharp objectivism)

 ### VTX